CodeReclaimers/neat-python/docs/module_summaries.rst

     :param object reproduction_type: Specifies the reproduction class used, such as :py:class:`DefaultReproduction`.
 See :ref:`reproduction-interface-label` for the needed interface.
     :param object species_set_type: Specifies the species set class used, such as :py:class:`DefaultSpeciesSet`.
     :param object stagnation_type: Specifies the stagnation class used, such as :py:class:`DefaultStagnation`.
-    :param str filename: Configuration file to be opened, read, processed by a parser from the :py:mod:`configparser` module, the ``NEAT`` section handled by ``Config``, and then other sections passed to the ``parse_config`` methods of the appropriate classes.
+    :param str filename: Pathname for configuration file to be opened, read, processed by a parser from the :py:mod:`configparser` module, the ``NEAT`` section handled by ``Config``, and then other sections passed to the ``parse_config`` methods of the appropriate classes.
     :raises AssertionError: If any of the objects lack a ``parse_config`` method.

     .. py:method:: save(filename)